 Hello from Glacier Guides and Montana Raft!
 Looking for insider information on the rivers, roads, and trails in and around the Park?

-In the summer, we update our Rivers, Roads, and Trails Report every Thursday or Friday, or as big changes in and around the Park happen.
-The easiest way to receive this report is to email Courtney to sign up – email@example.com.
+In the summer, we update our Rivers, Roads, and Trails Report every week, usually on Wednesdays, or as big changes in and around the Park happen.
+The easiest way to receive this report is to email Courtney to sign up – firstname.lastname@example.org.
 Our e-mail version is interactive and often includes video and pictures.